 The Inscribed Stone, a nationally important Scheduled Ancient Monument, is on the 'At Risk Register' due to the risk of flood damage by the Camel River.

 A comprehensive report has been produced by Attwell Associates to examine past issues, current risks and potential future conservation measures.
+A copy of the relevant reports is available in our small exhibition room.

 The Stone carries a Latin inscription and rare Ogham ( or Ogam), an ancient Celtic script.
 The Ogham dates the Stone to around the 6th century and indicates the presence of Southern Irish people in North Cornwall at this time.
 The inscription was further narrowed down to 'approximately 540AD' by Professor Charles Thomas in 1996.

-The onward migration of people from Cornwall in to Brittany, moving ahead of the Saxon invaders ( interestingly a decisive battle between the Saxon King Egbert and the Celts might also have been fought over the same land at Slaughter Bridge in the 9th century), was a likely vehicle for the transmission of stories important in Celtic culture.
+The onward migration of people from Cornwall into Brittany, moving ahead of the Saxon invaders ( interestingly a decisive battle between the Saxon King Egbert and the Celts might also have been fought over the same land at Slaughter Bridge in the 9th century), was a likely vehicle for the transmission of stories important in Celtic culture.
 It was this oral tradition that eventually inspired Geoffrey of Monmouth and later Cretien de Troyes, the greatest of the French ‘ Arthurian Romance’ writers of the 12th century.

 The Slaughterbridge Stone.
 C.540 AD. ( Thomas 1996).